-John Mayall's Blues Breakers 1963 - John Mayall, from Cheadle went down to Alexis and The Marquee recruited Eric Clapton & Jack Bruce (both later in Cream), Peter Green, John McVie and Mick Fleetwood (later all in Fleetwood Mac), Mick Taylor (later in The Rolling Stones), Dick Heckstall-Smith (Closseum).
+John Mayall's Blues Breakers 1963 - John Mayall, from Cheadle went down to Alexis and The Flamingo Club and The Marquee where he recruited Eric Clapton & Jack Bruce (both later in Cream), Peter Green, who replaced Clapton, John McVie and Mick Fleetwood (later all in Fleetwood Mac), Mick Taylor (later in The Rolling Stones), Dick Heckstall-Smith (Closseum).
 Text book pure blues.

 The album 'Blues Breakers with Eric Clapton' 1966, confirmed Clapton's prowess.
 'The Beano Album' ...

 Rolling Stones 1963 - Brian Jones (guitar, harmonica), Ian Stewart (piano) were there originals but Mick Jagger (lead vocals, harmonica), Keith Richards (guitar), Bill Wyman (bass) and Charlie Watts (drums) stayed with the pace ...
 Ronnie Wood replaced Brian Jones when he screwed up.

 Pure blues - 'I can’t get no Satisfaction'

 Cream 1966 - Eric Clapton (guitar), Jack Bruce (bass), Ginger Baker (drums).
 The first modern rock 'group', electric blues from Muddy Waters and B B King, heavy metal from Robert Johnson ...

 Formed by Ginger Baker and Jack Bruce but it was Cream that made Clapton a star in America ... and a rival to Jimi Hendix!